NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 At the time of writing, a computer can add two numbers in about a nanosecond (or $10^(-9)$ seconds).
 Naively extending this, a computer then should take 2 nanoseconds to add a number to the result of an addition of two numbers.
 Thus three nanoseconds are needed to perform three of these additions, and so on.
 Considering an actual computer needs to perform many operations that are not directly related to computing the sum of number the user gives it (e.g. running the operating system), these calculations will take (much) more time.
 Nevertheless, the fact remains that because the result of an addition is needed for the following computation, these operations must be executed sequentially.
 This constraint means that, for (literally) an astronomical number of additions, the time needed for the full calculation to complete might itself be, astronomical.

-The procedure just described is not too disimilar than what occurs in _Euler's method_, which is an incredibly simple technique for approximating the solution to a differential equation.
+The procedure just described is not too dissimilar than what occurs in _Euler's method_, which is an incredibly simple technique for approximating the solution to a differential equation.
 The main idea of this method (as considered in physics) is to produce the value of some physical quantity at some time given its value at a previous time, how that quantity changes over time, and how much time has passed.
 In fact, this procedure is composed of only two arithmetic executions: an addition, and a multiplication.
 While this time may be "small" for even billions of executions of the Euler method, what if more are needed?

 The work presented here is partitioned into three key parts: @sec:background covers key concepts that are necessary to understand the main purpose of and the methods used to build the following tool, @sec:methods covers the details of the implementation of th tool, and @sec:analysis the analysis of different aspects of the tool.